mika-f/nekodoc/README.md

 # Project: NekoDoc

 NekoDoc is a static site generator that focused on project documentation, api documentation, and product documentation.
-Documentation sources are written in Markdown and Markdown React, and zero-configuration start-up.
+Documentation sources are written in Markdown and MDX, and zero-configuration start-up.

-### Features
+## Features

 - Zero-configuration startup
 - TailwindCSS included
-- Markdown and Markdown React (MDX) support
+- Markdown and MDX support

 ## License